 You can use these falling scales for any number of exercises.
 A lot of my opera friends sing falling scales to 'vi'.
 Use the 'v' to bring the sound forward and connect it to your lower abdominal muscles.
 Ensure the 'ah' at the beginning of the diphthong is rounded and rich, with a good tilted larynx and high soft palate.

-MT singers can access soft high notes by singing falling scales to 'oo' or 'woo'.
+MT singers might try accessing soft high notes by singing falling scales to 'oo' or 'woo'.

 Exercise 17: Octaves - chiefly classical.

 Lastly, an exercise for really stretching the boundaries.
 Don’t start uncomfortably low, but do try to open up the sound at the bottom of the voice - free jaw, open throat - without digging.
 You’re looking to make effective journeys from, for example, speech quality or thick vocal folds to thin vocal folds, or to falsetto, or to twang.
 This is particularly good if you’re trying to improve an operatic or classical range.
 Work from thick or thin vocal folds to falsetto (sopranos/mezzos/tenors), or thick to thin folds (tenors/baritones).
 (These approximate to ideas of ‘chest’ to mid-range or ‘chest’ to ‘head’).
 Then ascend without straying too far above your comfort zone, again, keeping the throat open and the jaw free.
 Make sure the top notes are really well-placed, the octaves really are octaves, and that your posture and support remain strongly intact.
 Try to complete a journey covering two octaves with two breaths (beginning and middle).
 Use any vowel you like, but ‘ee’ and ‘ah’ are good.

 Important: These exercises are not designed as a singing tutor.
 The exercises should be used in conjunction with lessons from a qualified singing teacher.